 - Completion of Wisconsin certification requirements for Elementary and Middle School (grades Kindergarten – 9) while pursuing the master’s degree.

-- Field experiences during the day in elementary and early childhood settings are integrated throughout the program.
+- Field experiences during the day close to where you live are integrated throughout the program.

 Initial Licensure Requirements, 32 credits

 TED 701 Psychology of Teaching and Learning, 3 credits

 TED 706 Historical, Philosophical and Multicultural Foundations of Education, 3 credits